Skip to main content

 Using Python in the System Environment

-• Use which python3 to check the location of the Python interpreter:
+• Check Python Location Use which python3 to find the Python interpreter’s path:

 bianbu@bianbu:~$ which python3